-The fuels produced by Gevo go to the market and power the world.
+The fuels produced by Gevo are expected to go to the market and power the world.
 Each gallon of next-generation fuel that enters the market replaces a gallon of fossil fuel that would otherwise be burned in a jet, or city bus, or car, or boat, or lawnmower.